RWTHmediTEC/Carna-DICOM/README.md

 The default build process requires CMake ≥ 3.0.2.

-This section explains three ways of building Carna:
+This section explains three ways of building Carna-DICOM:

 1. Creating Visual Studio project files and building it from the IDE
-2. Building Carna directly through CMake from command line
+2. Building Carna-DICOM directly through CMake from command line
 3. If you are a colleague from MediTEC, you can use the batch script.

 Regardless which build method you pick,